aws-samples/sample-financial-fraud-detection-with-nvidia/docs/download.md

 # Downloading the Test Data

-The origin of the test data this [TabFormer git repository](https://github.com/IBM/TabFormer/tree/main/data/credit_card).
-The problem is that it is generally not downloadable from this location as it is a large file and is stored / retrieved using git-lfs.
-Due to the popularity of the file it is generally not able to be downloaded here.
-As such, the owners of that repository have made the dataset available via [Box](https://ibm.box.com/v/tabformer-data).
+The origin of the test data is [TabFormer git repository](https://github.com/IBM/TabFormer/tree/main/data/credit_card).
+The file is generally not downloadable from this location because of size and the use of [git-lfs](https://git-lfs.com/).
+We recommend downloading dataset via [Box](https://ibm.box.com/v/tabformer-data).

-While this makes it fairly easy to retrieve the file for local use, it does make it a little more difficult to retrieve for the sakes of testing in a container as this application expects.
-So, there are a few steps to follow to get a download link that you can put into the download box.
+While this makes it fairly easy to retrieve the file for local use, it does make it a little more difficult to retrieve for testing in a container as this application expects.
+So, there are a few steps to get a download link for inserting in the download box.

 ## Step 1